 Preparation materials for all of our placement tests are available online to help you show your highest potential.
 To find materials for the ACCUPLACER Reading and Writing Assessments, the ALEKS Math Assessment, the WebCAPE Foreign Language Assessment, and/or to take a proctored exam please visit the Placement Testing Preparation page.

 The ALEKS placement test can be taken online from home through FlashLine.
 Students who wish to take ALEKS placement on-campus are welcome to do so during a Placement Testing time block.
 New students who have current ACT scores will be placed in reading and writing courses according to ACT reading and English subscores.

 New students who do not have current ACT scores must take ACCUPLACER reading and writing.
-ACCUPLACER is a comprehensive, self-paced computer testing program that helps place students into appropriate courses and maximizes the information colleges need to ensure student success.
+ACCUPLACER is a comprehensive, self-paced computer testing program that helps place students into appropriate courses and maximizes the information colleges need to insure student success.

 ACCUPLACER Placement Test

 Students at Kent State University at Ashtabula are required to take the ACCUPLACER Placement Exam which assesses basic skills in reading and writing.
 This assessment information will be used to help you get the best possible start at Kent State University.
 You and your advisor will use the information to determine how well prepared you are to meet academic demands.
 The scores will tell you which academic classes are the right ones for you to begin your college career.
 If your advisor starts you in introductory classes, don't be disappointed.
 Students who begin "at the beginning" do very well in college because of the good foundation they have built.

 You will be required to read short selections and answer multiple-choice questions based on your selected readings.